 - show understanding and empathy for others.

 The PATHs programme aims to develop children’s emotional well-being by encouraging resilience, perseverance and independence which are vital skills for life.
 As a school we strongly believe that the key to children being successful learners who are able to fully access learning across the curriculum is for them to be encouraged to develop positive self-esteem and good behaviours for learning.
 To enhance our PATHs curriculum the school also uses Thrive (www.thriveapproach.com )as part of our nurture provision to develop healthy curious minds and happy, confident and creative children.
+Class teachers use Class Dojo to actively support both PATHs and Thrive, for more information on accessing Dojo as a parent, please speak to your child's teacher.

 If you would like any further information regarding our curriculum, please do not hesitate to speak to your child’s teacher.